Top 10 Pendulum Monsters

 5. Luster Pendulum, the Dracoslayer

 Then, Luster's PZ effect lets you (once per turn) destroy your other PZ card to add another copy of that card to your hand.
-This consistently helps refill your hand, and if you need Luster removed from your PZ zone, you can always use the effects of cards like Sky Iris or Pendulum Sorcerer to destroy it, or your opponent might lend you an unknowingly helpful hand with a removal.
+This consistently helps refill your arsenal, and if you need Luster removed from your pendulum zone, you can always use the effects of cards like Sky Iris or Pendulum Sorcerer to destroy it, or your opponent might lend you an unknowingly helpful hand with a removal.

 4. Wisdom-Eye Magician